KyleHu14/tutorial-flask-notesapp/README.md

 I plan to add my own changes and to build onto the base files of the original tutorial.

-## Languages / Frameworks / Tools Used In this Project
+## Languages / Frameworks / Libraries Used In this Project
 1. Python
 2. Flask
 3. Jinja